MStankiewiczOfficial/RedirectTube/README.md

 ## Issues
 If you encounter any issues, please report them on the [issues page](https://github.com/MStankiewiczOfficial/RedirectTube/issues/).

+## License
+RedirectTube is licensed under CC BY-NC-SA 4.0.
+For details, please refer to the [LICENSE](LICENSE).

 > [!NOTE]
 > **RedirectTube** is not affiliated with FreeTube or its creators.
 FreeTube is licensed under the [MIT licence](https://github.com/FreeTubeApp/FreeTube-Docs/blob/master/LICENSE).
 The name *FreeTube* and FreeTube logo are the property of the [creators of FreeTube](https://docs.freetubeapp.io/credits/).
 Neither I nor the extension are associated with them.